 Also, if you’ve seen one sunset, you’ve seen them all, but a sunrise on the other hand, especially over the majestic waters of the Atlantic Ocean, is a unique experience every time.
 The day starting anew, life and energy, clarity and beauty.
 A sunrise is a work of galactic performance art.

-Finally, since you’re here in the summer, be sure to find a guide group to see the nesting of sea turtles which occur to worldwide fame on the east coast from April to September.
+Finally, between May and October, be sure to find a guide group to see the nesting of sea turtles which occur to worldwide fame on the east coast from April to September.
 Getting an expert, such as the fine folks at the Sea Turtle Preservation Society is ideal, as they know the best places to be and the safest ways to view the turtles while leaving them in peace.

 We could go on, and on, and on, and on (and on) about the beaches of Florida’s Space Coast, as you can tell, but come investigate them for yourself.
 We’re waiting for you.